stackbone.database

 The first migration that introduces a vector(...) column emits the matching CREATE EXTENSION IF NOT EXISTS vector ahead of the CREATE TABLE.
 No manual extension management needed.

-For higher-level retrieval (parsing, chunking, embedding, hybrid search), look at client.rag — it builds on the same pgvector storage but adds the RAG ergonomics on top.
+For higher-level retrieval (parsing, chunking, embedding, hybrid search), look at stackbone.rag — it builds on the same pgvector storage but adds the RAG ergonomics on top.

 Connection lifecycle

-client.database is lazy: the underlying Postgres pool is built the first time you touch it, not at createClient() time.
-This is deliberate so that env vars rotated by the platform after createClient() are still picked up.
+stackbone.database is lazy: the underlying Postgres pool is built the first time you touch it, not when the handle is imported.
+This is deliberate so that env vars rotated by the platform are still picked up.
+There is one pool per agent process whether you reach Postgres through the ambient handle or through a tool/step context — they all resolve to the same singleton.

 If your agent runs on a serverless host that suspends the container between requests (Fly Machines, SSR), a stale pool is detected on the next call and the SDK transparently rebuilds it.
 From your code's point of view, the query just succeeds.